ecresswell/rtetrust/the-trust.md

 title: The Trust
 ---

-### Trustees
+### TRUSTEES

-- Nancy Beveridge (Chair)
+- Hilary Marshall (Chair)
 - Andrew Lewis (Hon Treasurer)
+- Nancy Beveridge
+- David Bridges
+- Andrew Carter
+- Rachael Parvin
-- Ronald Hayman
+- Miles Quick
-- Paul Brierley
+- Frances Webb

-### Advisors

-- Brian Cresswell (Secretary to the Trustees)
-- John Lee (Minute Secretary)
-- Rev Rod Corke (St Mary Magdalene)
-- Hilary Marshall (Somerset Opera, TAPA)
-- Jean Lee (Choristers, St Mary Magdalene)

-### Friends Of The Trust
+### FRIENDS OF THE TRUST

-The Trust is pleased to announce the formation of a Friends of the Trust scheme.
-Friends are requested to contribute a minimum sum of £10 per year for which they will receive the Newsletters, and reduced entry fees for all events promoted by the Trust.
+The Trust invites individuals to contribute a minimum sum of £10 per year to support the Trust.
+In return, Friends of the Trust will be invited to all events promoted by the Trust.
+To become a Friend please email <rtetrust@gmail.com>.

-To express interest please email <rtetrust@gmail.com>
+To contact the Trust please email <rtetrust@gmail.com>.

+**Registered Charity Number:** 1084561